 Artist Stories

-Women that Inspired Vuillard
+Women That Inspired Vuillard

-Maya M. Tola 7 January 2021 min Read
+Maya M. Tola 14 September 2023 min Read

 Jean-Édouard Vuillard was a French painter and decorator who was active in Paris at the turn of the 20th century.
 He distinguished himself for his scenes of Parisian domestic life depicting intimate and crowded interiors.
 Although Vuillard never married, three women would have a profound impact on his artistic career.